khamidou/khamidou.github.io/_posts/2017-09-21-mapping-heroin-use-san-francisco.markdown

 ---
 layout: post
-title: "Mapping Heroin use in San Francisco"
+title: "Mapping Needles in San Francisco"
 featured: true
 ---
 My biggest shock when moving to San Francisco was seeing the number of people living in the streets.
 I have the feeling that in the last few years, things have been getting worse.
 There are more people on the street, more tent campments and more drug use.